-Regular water carries impurities toxic to humans, animal life, and the surroundings, so wastewater treatment is necessary.
+Regular Water Treatment Media Filter carries impurities toxic to humans, animal life, and the surroundings, so wastewater treatment is necessary.

 Diffusion, interception, sedimentation, and straining are the four critical water treatment media filters.

-Various treatment plants employ water treatment media filters, primarily due to their efficient fabrication and dual filtration process.
+Various treatment plants employ water treatments media filters, primarily due to their efficient fabrication and dual filtration process.

 The selection of a water treatment media filter relies on several factors that must be taken into account to produce excellent filtration results:

 - Turbidity or the nature of suspended solids (colloidal or non-colloidal)

 - Water treated to the required standard